 Another smart strategy is to compare the cost savings depending on which deductible you choose.
 Do you save a lot each year by slightly increasing your deductible?
 The higher deductible might be worth the risk.
 On the other hand, if the cost savings isn't much, you might prefer to have a $0 deductible.

 Choosing the right jewelry insurance deductible is a personal decision that depends on your specific situation.

 While a $0 deductible might be great for your friend who never strays a dollar out of his budget, you might rarely wear the jewelry you're insuring and prefer to risk the chance of shelling out some cash for a loss in favor of annual premium savings.

 Either way, buying jewelry and the insurance to protect it is an investment - one that uses your hard-earned money - and that's a big deal.
-If you'd like to see what your deductible options are through Jewelers Mutual, click the button below.
+If you'd like to see what your deductible options are through Jewelers Mutual Group, click the button below.
 It's free, easy and will only take a few minutes.
+No personal information required.